New TeamsAny questions about joining ProLeague as team?

-8.7 Result report is in the cup similar to §7.3
+8.7 Result report: Result report is in the cup similar to §7.3

-9.5 There is no card rule.
+9.6 There is no card rule.

-9.9.1 If the own team of a player participates in the HoF Challenge, the player may not play as guests with any other team participating in the HoF Challenge.
+9.10 If the own team of a player participates in the HoF Challenge, the player may not play as guests with any other team participating in the HoF Challenge.

 10.1 The ProLeague Ladder is a competition in which teams look for their opponents themselves.
-Furthermore, the competition takes place in league form and has neither a fixed number of games nor a certain size of participating teams.
+Furthermore, the competition takes place in league form and has neither a fixed number of matches nor a certain size of participating teams.

 10.2 Any team registered in the ProLeague may participate.
 However, fun and mix teams are excluded from participation.